-EDU.1.2.16 Monitoring of academic performance
+EDU.1.2.15 Monitoring of Academic Performance

-In accordance with A-Rules 1.15.1 to 1.15.3, a student who achieves less than half of the credits required for the programme concerned, as prescribed in the faculty rules concerned for the mode of delivery (contact or distance) and attendance mode (full-time or part-time), is deemed not to have made satisfactory academic progress.
+In accordance with A-Rules 1.14.1 to 1.14.3, a student who achieves less than half of the credits required for the programme concerned, as prescribed in the relevant curriculum maps for the mode of delivery (contact or distance) and attendance mode (full-time or part-time), is deemed not to have made satisfactory academic progress.
 A student whose academic performance is deemed unsatisfactory may be issued with a written warning by the executive dean concerned.